benjamin-keil-crypto-worx/npm-worx/simpleLog/README.md

 ```

-Create a options of configuration Object
+Create an options or configuration Object

 ```js